chelseaisaac/AI-ML-projects/Scalable Deep Learning Model on AWS Cloud/ReadMe.md

 <!-- You can use <code>conda deactivate</code> to exit the environment. -->

-Install **TensorRT** for inference acceleration: *TensorRT is an ecosystem of APIs for high-performance deep learning inference.*
+Install **TensorRT** for inference acceleration.
+We'll use it to take our deep learning model and use it to make predictions quickly and efficiently. <!-- *TensorRT is an ecosystem of APIs for high-performance deep learning inference.* -->

 <code>sudo apt install tensorrt</code>